-Losing weight may lower cardiac risksNovember 5th, 2012 in Health /
+Losing weight may lower cardiac risksNovember 5, 2012 in Medicine & Health / Health

 (HealthDay)— Overweight or obese people who lose weight through a low-carb or low-fat diet can also significantly reduce inflammation throughout their body, which could help lower risks for heart disease, a new study says.